peterkappus/ration/README.md

 ##To Do
 * Write some tests?
-* Include server name (FQDN) in notification email
 * Make low queue volume notification threshold configurable

 ##Done
 * Put options in a config.yaml file.
+* Include server name (FQDN) in notification email
+* Include script path in notification email

 ##Credits
   Ration uses Pony to send mail